 The 61st Alaska Science & Engineering Fair will be held April 1-3, 2016 in Anchorage, Alaska.

-- Online Registration for K-12 Alaska Students: All participants must register online (currently closed).
+- Online Registration for K-12 Alaska Students: All participants must register online at least two days before the science fair.
+REGISTRATION IS CLOSED except for prearranged late arrivals.

 - Registration Night is when you submit your paperwork, pay the entry fee (the fee is waived for online registrations received early!), go through the safety check, set up your project, and receive your Science Fair T-shirt.
 Senior High students must also turn in their paperwork for their final Scientific Review.

-- Arrive any time during the 5:00PM--7:30PM time range.
+- Arrive any time between 5:00PM--7:30PM.
 Allow approximately an hour to register.
 Please do not arrive early.
 5:00PM tends to be the busiest; try a little later for faster registration times.

 - Late registration is available on Saturday morning only for those students who meet the following criteria: 1.
 The teacher/chaperone has notified the Science Fair Director Contact Us of the late registration; 2.
-The student has done an electronic registration by noon on the Thursday before the science fair.
+The student has done an electronic registration by noon on Thursday (the day before Registration Night).

 - Awards Ceremony: Sunday, April 3, 2016.
 1:00PM, duration approximately 2 hours.